 (Some archives also contain a WMA-surround version)

 Click image for playlist details.
 Click the title to download the file.

-If you experience errors downloading these files, please contact me at info [at] ambientblog [dot] net so I can send them to you in a different way
+If you experience (network) errors downloading these files, it often helps to try again a few moments later.
+Please contact me at info [at] ambientblog [dot] net if that doesn’t work: I’ll be happy to send the files to you in a different way

 AMBIENT DAYDREAM (September 2021)

 WINTER SOLSTICE: Music for the end of the longest night (December 2019)

 The original mix is split into 2 parts so they can be burned to CD-R when needed (check notes)